License under the Restaurant and Bar Act for the Temporary Sale of Alcohol on Special Occasions; Application

 +(49) 09131 / 86 - 2636

-- General information
+- General Information

 - Documents to substantiate reliability:

-- a valid traveling trade license,
+- a valid itinerant trade license,

 - a valid restaurant license,

-Permission in all other cases: 30 to 2000 EUR
+Authorization in all other cases: 30 to 2,000 EUR

-Certificate of good conduct and extract from the central trade register: EUR 13 each
+Certificate of Good Conduct and extract from the Central Trade Register: 13 EUR each

 Processing of events